bastien-snk/bastien-snk/README.md

 <h1 align="center">Hey 👋, I'm Bastien</h1>

 ## 🚀 About Me
-<h3 align="center">A passionate software & web developer.
+<h3 align="center" style="text-decoration: none;">A passionate software & web developer.
 I would be honoured to offer my services to answer your project needs.
 My experience has led me to evolve in a lot of professional environments.
 I am continuously learning new languages and technologies.
 I am versatile and can adapt and learn new things according to your needs.
 I like optimized and clean code, I constantly improve it to gain performance for my clients.</h3>

 ## 🔗 Links